LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/class1/README.md

 ### During Class
 * Lecture / Q&A on the following topics:
-  * Debugging with the CS50 IDE Debugger
+  * Live demo of Bubble Sort stepping through with the CS50 IDE Debugger
-  * The Sort algorithms
   * Analysing algorithm efficiency
 * Studio: [TODO](TODO)